Joe Rosenthal: Flag-raising photo

 On Friday morning, February 23, 1945, four days after the Marines landed at Iwo Jima, Rosenthal was making his daily visit to the island on a Marine landing craft when he heard that an American flag was being raised atop Mount Suribachi, a volcano at the southern tip of the island.
 Upon landing, Rosenthal hurried toward Suribachi, lugging along his bulky Speed Graphic camera, the standard for press photographers at the time.
 Together with Marine combat still photographer Pvt.
 Bob Campbell and Marine color movie photographer Sgt.
 Bill Genaust, he began the climb up to the summit of Mount Suribachi.
 When they got about halfway up, they met Staff Sgt.
-Louis Lowery, a photographer with the Marine publication "Leatherneck" who was coming down the volcano after an enemy grenade explosion on top had knocked him off his feet and broke his camera.
+Louis Lowery, a photographer with the Marine publication Leatherneck who was coming down the volcano after an enemy grenade explosion on top had knocked him off his feet and broke his camera.
 Lowery told them that the flag had already been raised at 10:40 am, and he had gotten photos of the flag on the summit.
 Lowery told them the view was good from the summit, and Rosenthal convinced Genaust and Campbell to continue to take him to the top with them since they were armed.

 On the high and windy summit of Mount Suribachi, Rosenthal discovered a group of Marines attaching a large flag to a length of steel pipe.
 Nearby, he saw the smaller flag flying and managed to get himself photoed by Campbell under the flag with Sgt.
 Genaust and Army Pfc.
-George Burn, a photographer for Yank Magazine.
+George Burn, a photographer for Yank, the Army Weekly.
 Another group of Marines was getting ready to lower the smaller flag at the same instant the larger flag was raised under an officer's orders.
 Rosenthal briefly contemplated attempting to photograph both of the flags at once, but was not in a position to get both flags in the photograph (Pvt.
 Campbell did capture an image of the first flag coming down while the second flag was going up), so he focused his attention on the group of men preparing to raise the second flag.